 Don’t get me wrong — we anxiously await the arrival of Santa Claus, exchange gifts, and go look at Christmas lights, but I hope that as our children grow up, they will be able to have a love for this time of year, not just because of the gifts, but because of a love he’s been able to develop for Jesus Christ.

-I believe that these can be appreciated and used by people from all faiths and walks of life.
+I believe these can be appreciated and used by people from all faiths and walks of life.

 1. White Stocking

-The white stocking is something my mom started quite a few years ago.
+My mom started the white stocking quite a few years ago.
 I think she must have gotten it at a church activity.
+It’s a simple white stocking that hangs at the front of the rest of the stockings throughout the Christmas season.

 2. Give to Others

-- Volunteer at a soup kitchen, or children’s hospital
+- Volunteer at a soup kitchen or children’s hospital

 - Donate clothes or toys to an organization or person in need.
 I saw one idea where, after opening all the gifts, go through the older toys in the house and have your child select a few to donate.